BioClub/labU/README.md

 Unfortunately it's not possible for the BioClub community to change/update the CMS and structure of the server, therefore we decided to make a new website - where we can implement the needs and requirements of the community.

 The website and it's theme should also be free and open-source.
-Some members of the BioClub Community have experience and expertise in [Wordpress](https://wordpress.org), so let's build upon that!

 # Discussion